Key Takeaways

 Key considerations include:

-Ultimately, enforceability hinges on balancing confidentiality needs against Minnesota’s legal framework, ensuring the NDA’s duration aligns with the nature of the information and public policy.
+Enforceability hinges on balancing confidentiality needs against Minnesota’s legal framework, ensuring the NDA’s duration aligns with the nature of the information and public policy.
+If you want obligations to outlast the working relationship, draft them deliberately: see confidentiality clauses that survive termination.

 What Remedies Are Available for NDA Breaches in Minnesota?